1985 CFB Edmonton mid-air collision

 On 29 March 1985, two Lockheed CC-130H Hercules of the Royal Canadian Air Force collided mid-air above the Canadian Forces base in Edmonton, then called CFB Namao, killing all 10 on board both aircraft.
-As of 2025 it is the deadliest aircraft accident in Alberta history and the deadliest Royal Canadian Air Force crash since the 1965 loss of a Canadair CL-28-2 Argus off Puerto Rico.
+It remains the deadliest aircraft accident in Alberta history and the deadliest Royal Canadian Air Force crash since the 1965 loss of a Canadair CL-28-2 Argus off Puerto Rico.

 Aircraft

 Both aircraft were from the No. 435 Squadron of the Royal Canadian Air Force and were manufactured in 1974.

 Trucker Lead (serial number 130330) possessed a unique camouflage paint scheme called "grey ghost" which it was painted with in 1982 that featured three shades of grey rather than green like on subsequent aircraft.

 Personnel

 The crew onboard both aircraft was composed of seven members of the No. 435 Squadron, two members of 429 Transport Squadron from CFB Winnipeg, and one exchange officer.

 Trucker Lead was being flown by Capt.
 Lonnie Register, an exchange pilot from the US Air Force.
 Capt.
-Register was a Vietnam veteran who was in his last year of service before he planned on becoming a commercial pilot.
+Register was a Vietnam veteran who was in his last year of service before he planned on becoming a commercial pilot for Continental Airlines.
 Trucker 2 was being flown by Capt.
 Robert W. Drake.